-Since 2008 ANZUP has been involved in many genitourinary clinical trials both nationally and internationally.
+Since 2008 ANZUP has led and been involved in many genitourinary clinical trials, both nationally and internationally.
 Clinical trials help generate evidence that will inform practice and move the entire field forward.
 We bring together clinicians, researchers and the broader community; anyone involved in the care of, or research into, genitourinary cancers.

 ANZUP works towards its goals by undertaking clinical trials in genitourinary cancers to test better ways of helping people.
 This might be through new drugs or treatments, adapting old approaches or combining various cancer treatments.
 Clinical trials are the only reason your healthcare team can tell you, with any confidence, what might be the best approach for your treatment and care.

 Clinical trials are necessary to find out if new treatments are more effective, safe and if they should become the gold standard treatment of the future.